CHESS ELECTRONIC DEVICE RULES

 or after, even if the opponent does not object.

-6. Except for games in which both players have minus scores (more losses than wins), players may not leave the tournament area, or go to a different floor of the hotel if the tournament uses multiple floors, during play without Director's permission.
+6. Players may not leave the tournament area, or go to a different floor of the hotel if the tournament uses multiple floors, during play without Director's permission.
 The tournament area consists of the tournament room(s), skittles room(s), vendor room, lecture room, and adjacent bathrooms or foyers.
-In scholastics and other team events, players with minus scores may also be required to receive permission before leaving the tournament area.

 7. A player who wishes to make a call during play should see a director and request permission to call.